 |Weight||130kg (20st 6lb)|

-As a member of an established Tongan rugby dynasty, Mako Vunipola is making his own mark on the game and played off the bench in seven consecutive matches for England before starting against Italy last March.
-He stepped up for his Test debut in the QBE International against Fiji last November last year after making only 15 Aviva Premiership appearances.
+As a member of an established Tongan rugby dynasty, Mako Vunipola is making his own mark on the game and played off the bench in seven consecutive matches for England before starting against Italy in March last year.
+He stepped up for his Test debut against Fiji in November 2012 after making only 15 Aviva Premiership appearances.
 He replaced Joe Marler after 46 minutes of the game that brought a 54-12 victory.

-Mako signed for Saracens, the Premiership champions at the time, from Bristol Rugby in readiness for 2011-12, also played on loan for Bedford Blues and was elevated to the England Saxons squad last year.
+Mako signed for Saracens, the Premiership champions at the time, from Bristol Rugby in readiness for 2011-12, also played on loan for Bedford Blues and was elevated to the England Saxons squad in 2012.

-He appeared for England U18 alongside his brother Viliami, better known as “Billy”, and qualified for England on residency, having been born in Wellington, New Zealand.
-He has spent more than ten years here.
+He appeared for England Under 18 alongside his brother Viliami, better known as ‘Billy’, and qualified for England on residency, having been born in Wellington, New Zealand.
+He has spent more than 11 years here.
 Their father Fe’ao, a hooker, emigrated to Wales to play for Pontypool in 1998 and won 32 caps for Tonga, including appearances in the 1995 and 1999 RWC.
 Remarkably, six of Mako’s uncles and his grandfather represented their native country.
 Fe’ao was head coach of High Wycombe and then Marlow before returning to Tonga.

 Mako, who has studied Business and Management at the Open University, was a member of the Bristol Rugby Academy and spent time on loan to Clifton.
 He was educated at West Monmouth School, Castle School in Bristol and Millfield, having first played when nine at Griffithstown Junior School, near Pontypool before moving on to Newport High School.
 He said: “I played anywhere I wanted when I was younger but I always knew I would end up in the front row.”